 In fact, the Bauhaus originated in Weimar.
 This is where the former school of arts and crafts had grown up.
 It was here that the first projects were realized.
 But in February 1924, the situation changed.
 Right-wing conservative parties had won the elections in Thuringia.
 The Bauhaus was a thorn in their side.
 They had long called for the closure of the Bauhaus, whose members they suspected of Bolshevik activities.
 The Minister of National Education, Richard Leutheußer, terminated the Bauhaus on March 31, 1925, and halved its financial resources.
-Bauhaus director Walter Gropius went tried to turn the Bauhaus into a GmbH He founded a circle of friends of the Bauhaus, which even Albert Einstein joined.
-But he fell on deaf ears in Thuringia.
-Several cities wanted the Bauhaus to settle at their place.
-But only one city pursued the recruitment with vigor.
+Bauhaus director Walter Gropius tried to turn the Bauhaus into a company to avoid the closure.
+He got a circle of friends of the Bauhaus together, among them famous people like Albert Einstein.
+But as much as he tried, the Buahaus wasn’t welcome in the state of Thuringia anymore.
+Several cities wanted the Bauhaus to resettle there though.
+But only one city pursued this cause with vigor.

 Dessau was a rather social-democratic city in the middle of the Roaring Twenties.
-It was governed by Fritz Hesse (DDP), who personally tried to bring the Bauhaus to Dessau.
+It was governed by Fritz Hesse, a liberal, who personally tried to convince the Bauhaus to come Dessau.
 Dessau grew rapidly because of several factories located here.
-IG Farben and Hugo Junkers’ Junkers-Werke attracted many workers.
-The city needed housing for these people, but had no concept for it until now.
+IG Farben, which later played an important role in the Third Reich, and the Junkers-Werke of Hugo Junkers, who later constructed the famous planes that Hitler flew around with, attracted many workers.
+The city needed housing for these people, but had no concept for it yet.
 The Bauhaus, with its promise of rationalized and industrialized housing, promised a solution.
-Thus, the Bauhaus became a municipal institution, was recognized as a college of design, and, in addition to a new home, received financial support and commissions to realize its ideas.
+Thus, the Bauhaus became a municipal institution, was recognized as a school of design, and, in addition to a new home, received financial support and commissions to realize its ideas.

 Bauhaus Dessau – Building for teaching, workshops and living

 The Bauhaus building is an icon of modernism.
-Whenever there is an article is about the Bauhaus, a photo of the Bauhaus building is shown in it.
+Whenever there is an article about the Bauhaus, a photo of the Bauhaus building is shown.
 Walter Gropius wanted to unite all the functions of the Bauhaus at this building.
 All departments were directed towards the design of the building, ultimately completing it by December 1926, after only a year and a half of construction.
 It was the Bauhaus’s largest project to date.
 Gropius’ office itself took over the construction management.

 Subdivision of the Bauhaus building